AadarshDevi/CISC191/Week1/Word_Frequency.md

    1. I would create a arraylist of strings
    2. I will go through the entire website reading every word.
    2. it will contain unique words from the website.
-   3. this will create a list of words. i can then use this words to reread the website and
+   3. this will create a list of unique words.
+   5. I can then use these words to read the website for the frequency of the words.
+   4. I will create a new int array to store the frequencies of the words
+   5. i will loop through each word and do a case-insensitive search.
+   6. when each word is read, it will go through the arraylist to find the word.
+   7. it will get the index of the word
+   8. it will take that index and add 1 to the freuency of that word.
+   9. this will happen for all words in the website.
+   10. after all the words are read, I will printout the word and its frequency
 3.